-12.8 The committee will strive for consensus.
-Where no consensus is reached, the committee will make decisions by simple majority vote.

-12.9 The committee shall take into consideration and respect Indigenous forms of governance and recognize how often other forms of governance overrule Indigenous ways of knowing, especially on occupied stolen territories.

-12.10 When the committee takes into account Indigenous forms of governance, the committee shall consider other aspects and ways of knowing in order to properly support this decision-making process.
-This can include:

-(a) Inviting Indigenous Elders of the Territories and asking for advice or support in the decision-making process.
+- 12.8 The committee will strive for consensus.
+Where no consensus is reached, the committee will make decisions by simple majority vote. - 12.9 The committee shall take into consideration and respect Indigenous forms of governance and recognize how often other forms of governance overrule Indigenous ways of knowing, especially on occupied stolen territories. - 12.10 When the committee takes into account Indigenous forms of governance, the committee shall consider other aspects and ways of knowing in order to properly support this decision-making process.
+This can include: - (a) Inviting Indigenous Elders of the Territories and asking for advice or support in the decision-making process. - (b) finding ways to include Indigenous forms of governance i.e. talking circles, transparency process and community engagement

-SECTION IV: STANDING COMMITTEES (Advisory)
+SECTION IV: STANDING COMMITTEES (ADVISORY)